Autodesk

 Acquisition in 2008

-SoftImage is a prominent developer of 3D animation and video production software, catering to the needs of creative professionals in the gaming, film, and television industries.
-Founded in 1986 and based in Montreal, Quebec, the company employs around 300 individuals worldwide.
-SoftImage specializes in a range of solutions, including 2D cel animation and compositing tools, which enhance the creative process for its users.
-The company was acquired by Microsoft in 1994, further solidifying its position in the technology landscape.
+SoftImage is a prominent developer of 3D animation and video production software, catering to creative professionals in the gaming, film, and television industries.
+Founded in 1986 and headquartered in Montreal, Quebec, the company employs approximately 300 people globally.
+SoftImage specializes in creating advanced software solutions for both 3D animation and 2D cel animation, as well as compositing tools that enhance the creative process.
+In 1994, SoftImage was acquired by Microsoft, further solidifying its position in the digital media landscape.

 3D Geo